mootoday/www-mootoday-com/src/content/blog/untrusted-customer-code-on-the-server-with-wasm-components/index.md

 Where are host functions defined?
 Where is their implementation?
 How do Wasm components call these functions?

-As we learned in the previous chapter about WIT, host functions' interface is defined in a WIT file (e.g. `log()` in our case):
+As we learned in the previous section about WIT, host functions' interface is defined in a WIT file (e.g. `log()` in our case):

 ```wit
 // wit/world.wit